kalfheim/embed-plugin/README.md

 By default every component will be enabled.
 This is in most cases unnecessary.
 Instead, it is recommended to only enable the components you will be needing.
 To do so, set the `Mode` to either `Use all except the following Embeds:` or `Use only the following Embeds:` -- then specify a comma separated list of component names in the text box under.

+You can also specify the allowed CSS units (in addition to _auto_ and _%_) to define `Width/Height` properties on the applicable embeds.
+This is particularly useful if you want to add some '_responsiveness_' to non-responsive embed.

 ## Supported Providers

 - [CodePen](#codepen)